-Morton’s is a chain now, but Chicago is where it all began.
-The meat here is aged to perfection and displayed tableside before cooking.
+Morton’s is a chain now, but Chicago is where it all began, with meat aged to perfection and displayed table-side before cooking.
 See that half a cow?
-It’s the 48oz double porterhouse.
-Smaller – but still quite dangerous if dropped on your toe – are the fillets, strip steaks and other cuts.
+It’s the 42oz double porterhouse ($114).
+Smaller – but still dangerous if dropped on your toe – are the fillets, strip steaks and other cuts.
 The immense baked potatoes could prop up church foundations.

 Or you could try the hash browns, a superb version of a side dish all too often ignored.
 Expensive reds anchor the wine list.